 Matching Funds: The partnership must contribute at least 20% of the total budget request in matching funds and/or in-kind contributions as a sign of commitment to the project's success.
 Matching fund commitments may be in the form of stipends, course credits, substitute teacher pay, travel reimbursement, classroom or teacher materials, cash, equipment, personnel time, and/or other expenses.
 An indirect rate maximum of 8% can be used on matching funds to meet the requirement.
 No other rate can be used (EDGAR 75.562(c)(3)).
-Tuition and fees paid by the participant may not be used as matching funds (EDGAR 76.534).
+Tuition and fees paid by participants may not be used as matching funds (EDGAR 76.534).

-Budget Summary Form - Cycle-6 ITQG
+Form C83 Budget Summary - Cycle-8 ITQG